RasaHQ/rasa/docs/running-rasa-with-docker.rst

 This will start a shell where you can chat to your assistant.
-Note that this command includes the flags ``-it``, which means that your are running docker interactively, and you are able to give input via the command line.
+Note that this command includes the flags ``-it``, which means that your are running Docker interactively, and you are able to give input via the command line.
 For commands which require interactive input, like ``rasa shell`` and ``rasa interactive``, you need to pass the ``-it`` flags.